orchid00/git_for_humans/006_atom.md

 Atom is the new awesome!
 ![Atom and GitHub](./img/atom-github.jpg)

+However, feel free to use the time to integrate Git to your existing editor, which might be more relevant to your programming language or workflow.

 ### Exercise 1

 - Open the hello-world project as test on atom and open the Welcome guides